 But can dogs wear nail polish – really?
 For that matter, should dogs wear nail polish?

 Here, as with all topics about canine health and safety, opinions continue to be mixed.

 Even some vets offer dog nail painting as part of their specialized in-house canine grooming and spa services.
 But you will notice that these veterinarians use only dog nail polish.
 This is nail polish that is specifically created to be worn by dogs.

 The same holds true for when (or if) you need to remove the polish.
 It is only safe to remove nail polish with a dog-safe nail polish remover product.
 For your dog’s safety, you should never use human nail polish remover on a dog.

 At this point, you might be wondering about the age-old remedy of using human clear nail polish to remove ticks on a dog’s skin.
 Is this safe?

 The answer is “no.” It is also not the best way to remove a tick.
-While the myth persists that covering a tick with clear nail polish remover will force the suffocating insect to make its own way out of your dog’s skin, the truth there are much better, safer ways to get a tick out of your dog’s skin.
+The myth persists that covering a tick with clear nail polish remover will force the suffocating insect to make its own way out of your dog’s skin.
+But, the truth there are much better, safer ways to get a tick out of your dog’s skin.

 Is Nail Polish Bad for Dogs?

 Many dog owners love the idea of nail polish for dogs but aren’t sure if this is actually safe.
 Especially if the dog might lick or chew it off.